JAlcocerT/Linux/content/chocolatey.md

 **Package WHAT?**

-> When you want new tools or games, instead of roaming the internet alleys, you tell the shopkeeper what you desire.
-This shopkeeper knows where to find them, handles all the downloading and setup, and even keeps them updated so you don't have to worry about dusty shelves.
-This helpful wizardry is what a package manager does for your software world.
+> When you want new tools or games, instead of roaming the internet alleys, you tell the package manager what you desire.
+This *shopkeeper* knows where to find them, handles all the downloading and setup, and even keeps them updated so you don't have to worry about dusty shelves.

 ## Installing Chocolatey